Who are you searching for?

 Currently the city of Chesapeake does not offer intra-city public transportation, but is car-friendly.
 Taxis, as well as rideshare services such as Uber and Lyft, are available in Chesapeake.

-Ballahack Woods Adult Family Care, Thornton Hall and Hope Haven Adult Home are the top rated care homes near Chesapeake, Virginia.
+Ballahack Woods Adult Family Care, Thornton Hall and The Anderson's Cozy Home are the top-rated care homes near Chesapeake, Virginia.
 See full list of communities.

 Ask an A Place for Mom local advisor at no cost.